qlik-oss/core-website/docs/tutorials/hello-visualization.md

 A session app only lives while the session is alive.

-**Tip:** We recommend that you take a look at [picasso.js](https://github.com/qlik-ea/picasso.js), a charting library that is streamlined for building visualizations with Frontira.
+**Tip:** We recommend that you take a look at [picasso.js](https://github.com/qlik-ea/picasso.js), a charting library that is streamlined for building visualizations with Qlik Core.
 You can also open the `app.js` file to see how enigma.js and halard.js are used to load and retrieve the movies data from the engine.